DC retirement income study: Connecting savings with income

 51% wanted more guidance on current regulations, and 65% needed more information on retirement income solutions currently available.

-Yet almost all plan members would view their employer favorably if they added specific retirement income solutions to the plan.
+Yet almost all participants would view their employer favorably if they added specific retirement income solutions to the plan.

-With 83% of members expecting their DC plans to be their largest source of income in retirement, plan sponsors have a significant opportunity to help members of all ages along their planning journey.
+With 83% of participants expecting their DC plans to be their largest source of income in retirement, plan sponsors have a significant opportunity to help participants of all ages along their planning journey.

 To learn more about the findings from our 2022 DC retirement income research study, visit our website, or contact your Invesco DC professional.